LasithaAmarasinghe/LasithaAmarasinghe/README.md

 - 👯 I’m looking to collaborate on **ML, DS, Robotics Projects**.

-- ⚡ Fun fact: **I have got a deep passion for music, but my singing voice is so uniquely 'mine' that even my showerhead begs for earplugs.🚿🎶**
+- ⚡ Fun fact: **I have a deep passion for music, but my singing voice is so uniquely 'mine' that even my showerhead begs for earplugs.🚿🎶**

 ###